Kripner/papiry/README.md

    └── AlphaZero.pdf
 ```

-## License

-This project is released to the public domain.
-You are free to use, modify, and distribute this code without any restrictions.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss potential improvements.